 D. establishes discrimination against the disabled; or

-E. refuses to hire the worker who is a pathogen carrier of an infectious disease or hepatitis, who violates no relevant regulations, etc.
+E. refuses to hire a worker who is a carrier of an infectious disease or hepatitis, violates no relevant regulations, etc.

-Any employer who impairs the legitimate rights and interests of employees and causes any property losses or other damages may bear civil liabilities, and criminal liabilities if any crime is constituted.
+Any employer who impairs the legitimate rights and interests of employees and causes any property losses or other damages may bear civil liabilities, and criminal liabilities if any crime is committed.

-As to harassment, this concept does not exists in the current national laws and regulations of the PRC, however, there are similar concepts existing in civil and criminal law.
-Whether the workers are entitled the protection from harassment during the employment relationship depends on many factors, such as whether it violates any stipulations from the law or regulation, whether the company regulates such behavior internally, etc.
+As to harassment, this concept does not exist in the current national laws and regulations of the PRC.
+However, similar concepts exist in civil and criminal law.
+Whether the workers are entitled to protection from harassment during their employment depends on many factors, such as whether it violates any stipulations from relevant law or internal regulations, providing that the employer has put such regulations in place.

 What are the possible consequences for the employer if a worker has suffered discrimination or harassment in the context of termination of employment?